-Now my domain name was being held to ransom, and the hacker was taunting me.
+Now my domain name was being held to ransom and I was being taunted.
 What I had spent more than a year building into a sound marketing plan had been severed at the knees.

-I’m not the type of person who will hand any money over to a criminal, so I didn’t reply, instead focusing on stopping this hacker from stealing any more of my property.
+I’m not the type to give money to a criminal, so I didn’t reply, and focused on stopping the hacker from stealing any more of my property.

 How was I being hacked?

-After a little research, I found this exposé into Google’s Gmail deficiencies: Google Gmail E-mail Hijack Technique
+After some research I found this exposé into Google’s Gmail deficiencies: Google Gmail E-mail Hijack Technique

-It details the exact Gmail hijack that I have just found applied to my account (right whilst writing this blog post).
+It details the exact Gmail hijack that I have just found applied to my account (right while writing this post).

 Here’s an excerpt: